This documents my experiences building a microcontroller-based radio panel for use with the

 The idea is that one would use the panel to control the simulated radio instead of using the keyboard/mouse.

-This is my second microcontroller project, building on the experience gained in my previous project building a MIDI processor.
+This is my second microcontroller project, building on the experience gained in my previous project prototyping a MIDI processor.

 I have no personal interest in any of the companies or products mentioned here;